 Industrial land use

-This 12-month transitional period gives operators time to adapt to the new requirements.
+This transitional period gives operators time to adapt to the new requirements.
 Existing point source emitters will not need to change their practices unless they expand or significantly change operations in a way that would require a new or amended environmental authority.
 Where existing operators significantly change their operations to reduce discharge loads, or where new operations can demonstrate no residual impact to receiving waters from their activity, the no residual impact requirement would be met.

 If this cannot be achieved through design or operating conditions, the Point Source Water Quality Offsets Policy will guide what offsets can be used to achieve a no residual impact.

 The Queensland Government is also working with councils and the urban development industry to better manage urban run-off.